 Higher credit scores can make it easier to qualify for a mortgage and get a better interest rate on a home loan.
-Beginning this summer, more borrowers may be able to enjoy this benefit.
+Now more borrowers may be able to enjoy this benefit.

-The three nationwide credit reporting agencies – Equifax, Experian, and TransUnion – recently announced they will remove nearly 70% of medical collection debt from consumer credit reports in July, a decision made after extensive research.
+The three nationwide credit reporting agencies – Equifax, Experian, and TransUnion – are removing nearly 70% of medical collection debt from consumer credit reports, a decision made after extensive research.

 - Paid medical collection debt will no longer be included on consumer credit reports.